hmchou56/centra8/centra4/venue.md

 ---
-layout: centrameeting3
+layout: centrameeting4
-title: CENTRA 2018
+title: CENTRA 2019
-permalink: /centra3/venue.html
+permalink: /centra4/venue.html
-"feature-img": img/centra3.png
+"feature-img": img/centra4-banner.jpg
 published: true
 hide: true
 ---

-## CENTRA 2018 Venue and Hotels
+## CENTRA 2019 Venue and Hotels

+(the text below is a place holder only. to be updated)

 ### Venue